patrickrobrecht/extended-evaluation-for-statify/readme.txt

 * views per post
 * views per referrer

 The results are shown in data tables and diagrams.
-The evaluation results can be downloaded

-* as CSV files (for an import into LibreOffice Calc or Microsoft Excel)
+The evaluation results can be downloaded as CSV files (for an import into LibreOffice Calc or Microsoft Excel).
-* as PNG, JPG or SVG image or PDF document (all diagrams) using the [Highcharts](http://www.highcharts.com/) JavaScript library

-= Requirements =
-* [Statify](https://wordpress.org/plugins/statify/) must be installed and activated
-* PHP 5.6 or greater

 == Frequently Asked Questions ==